.Maintaining a nutritious diet.

 How long does it take for Diastasis Recti to close?

-- Recovery will depend on various factors ranging from patients’ post-surgery activity, healing activity, and various other factors.
-Complete recovery post-surgery varies from patient to patient; it can be as quick as three months or late as up to a year.
+- Recovery will depend on various factors, ranging from patients’ post-surgery activity, healing activity, and various other factors.
+The duration of recovery after surgery can differ widely, typically taking anywhere from a few months to a year.”

 What problems can Diastasis Recti cause?